DrawZeroPoint/drv_package_v2/README.md

 ![overview](https://github.com/DrawZeroPoint/drv_package_v2/blob/master/supplements/figures/1.png )

-Deep Robot Vision 2.0 system for NEU Vision Gear, see the [wiki](https://github.com/DrawZeroPoint/drv_package_v2/wiki) for details.
+Deep Robot Vision (DRV) 2.0 system for NEU Vision Gear, a functional robot head with 1 RGB-D sensor, 2 DOF and 3D printed shell.
+Have a glance over the [wiki](https://github.com/DrawZeroPoint/drv_package_v2/wiki) for details.
-For the former version of DRV, refer https://github.com/NEU-TEAM/drv_package.
+For the 1.0 version of DRV, refer https://github.com/NEU-TEAM/drv_package.
 *We refer this package, aka drv_package_v2 as DRV in the following instructions.*

 ## 1. Software prerequisites